redwoodjs/redwood/CONTRIBUTING.md

 ## Running Your Redwood App's Local Server(s)

 When developing Redwood Apps, you’re probably used to running both the API and Web servers with `yarn rw dev` and seeing your changes included immediately.
-But for local package development, your changes won’t be included automatically--you'll need to manually stop/start the respective server to include them.
+But for local package development, your changes won’t be included automatically&mdash;you'll need to manually stop/start the respective server to include them.

 In this case you might find it more convenient to run the servers for each of the yarn workspaces independently: